To make your offer stand out from the crowd, you need to go above and beyond the status quo with your selling efforts.

 The alternative?
 Mention the major advantages of your products and services, and how you can solve the prospect’s problems.
 If a competitor is referenced, remain neutral, and steer the conversation back towards showcasing what your product can do for the prospect.

 “Analysis paralysis” is a term used to describe a situation where prospects are given too much choice, to the extent that making a decision becomes difficult.

 To improve your outbound call success, get your team to offer as few options as possible.
 This will enable prospects to justify and feel confident in their decision as you are essentially only providing them with the details that are absolutely required.

 For example, if your product or service is convoluted, simply concentrate on the main features as opposed to trying to explain them all.

 But how do you choose what to focus on?
 Simple: focus on what will help that specific prospect.

-6. The art of the script
+6. Re-think the script

 Being under pressure isn’t always the best place to be, that’s why scripts can be really helpful in reducing stress and anxiety.
 They also help agents have easy access to key details and limit the number of mistakes they make, ensuring outbound calls remain consistent.

 Yet, the reality is that scripts may also be hindering your success.
 Forced or robotic-sounding scripts can be a real turn-off.